In the Alerts section of a device you can easily configure alerts for a device.

 Domotz offer flexible mechanisms to configure predefined sets of alerts, for your account or for your team and systems you are integrated with.

-These are alerts that will ve notified only to your account (via email or mobile push notification).
-Each user can have its own personal alerts.
+These are alerts that will be notified only to your account (via email or mobile push notification).
+Each user can have their own personal alerts.

 - No Alerts (default)